Iretha/design-patterns/src/com/smdev/behavioral/visitor/README.md

 You can use it with a collection/ complex structure or without.

-## When to use it?
-- When you have to perform the same operation on multiple classes, that build a complex structure, but you could not implement it in the parent class, because not all of the subclasses support it.
-In this case, you can extract the operation/ algorithm in external class and reuse it, where applicable.
-- When you don't want to add a method to a parent class

 ## Pros:
 - you can define new operation without changing current implementation of the classes
 - you can add new operation without changing the code of the class hierarchy